nishaanthkanna/codegolf-preprocessing/README.md

 # codegolf-preprocessing
-A preprocessing notebook to preprocess code golf problems and generate file to finetunin a Diff-Codegen
+A preprocessing notebook to preprocess code golf problems and generate file to finetune a Diff-Codegen

+Requires Cohere API Key